vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/pipelines.md

 ## Registering a Pipeline task

-Pipeline tasks are [registered via the IVendrBuilder](../vendr-builder/#registering-dependencies) using the appropriate `With{PipelineName}Pipeline()` builder extension method to identify the pipeline you want to extend and then calling the `Append<TTask>()` method to append your task onto the end of that pipeline.
+Pipeline tasks are [registered via the IVendrBuilder](../vendr-builder/#registering-dependencies) interface using the appropriate `With{PipelineName}Pipeline()` builder extension method to identify the pipeline you want to extend and then calling the `Append<TTask>()` method to append your task onto the end of that pipeline.

 ````csharp